 - Ethereum – more than just a currency, Ethereum is a platform that enables other currencies and applications to be built on top of it.
 While the Bitcoin network simply records transactions, Ethereum goes beyond this and enables smart contracts, ie contracts that will automatically execute when certain conditions are met, no human oversight needed!

 - Ripple – unlike most cryptocurrencies, which shy away from centralised control and formal institutions, Ripple is a semi-centralised currency that aims to work with banks around the world to make international transactions cheaper and faster.

 - IOTA – with a uniquely different infrastructure from any other cryptocurrency, IOTA enables super fast payments with no transaction fees.
 That’s right, zero fees.
 Because of its ability to process micro payments at high speeds and no cost, IOTA has the potential to open up whole new economies that we’ve never seen before.

 - Litecoin – commonly known as “the silver to Bitcoin’s gold”, Litecoin is very similar to Bitcoin, but faster, cheaper and more energy efficient.

-And if you want to purchase these, or other cryptocurrencies, the easiest way to buy is right here at Easy Crypto.
+Stay tuned for our in-depth series on alt-coins.
+And if you want to purchase these, or other cryptocurrencies, the easiest and cheapest way to buy is right here at Easy Crypto.